yuichiromountainshiba/elizai-spine/README.md

 [Deepgram's](https://deepgram.com/) voice AI platform provides APIs for speech-to-text, text-to-speech, and full speech-to-speech voice agents.
 Over 200,000+ developers use Deepgram to build voice AI products and features.

+## Sign-up to Deepgram

+Before you start, it's essential to generate a Deepgram API key to use in this project.
+[Sign-up now for Deepgram and create an API key](https://console.deepgram.com/signup?jump=keys).

 ## Prerequisites